A general Bayesian bootstrap for censored data based on the beta-Stacy process: Introduction

 \section{Introduction}

 Survival data is often censored, hindering statistical inferences \citep{Kalbfleisch2002}.
-Many flexible Bayesian non-parametric approaches have been proposed to perform inference on the distribution of censored survival times \citep{Mitra2015, Ghosal2017}.
-Often, however, the goal is to perform inference on specific summaries of the survival distribution, e.g. the expected survival time.
-For many non-parametric priors, it is hard to obtain the posterior law of such measures, both analytically and numerically \citep{Cifarelli1990, Muliere1996, Regazzini2002, Lijoi2009}.
+In this setting, the goal is often to perform inference on specific summaries $\phi(G)$ of the cumulative distribution function $G(x)$ (defined for $x\geq 0$) that generated the observed survival times $Y_1,\ldots,Y_n$, e.g. the expected survival time, or the probability to survive past a landmark time-point.

-We introduce \emph{beta-Stacy bootstrap}, a new method to perform Bayesian non-parametric inference for summaries of the survival time distribution.
-Our approach is a relative of Efron's bootstrap \citep{Efron1986}, as it works by sampling from a (Bayesian) estimate of the data-generating distribution.
-Similar to Rubin's bootstrap approach \citep{Rubin1981}, the obtained samples are assigned a random weight.
-The empirical law of the weighted samples is then used to compute the survival summaries of interest.

-We show that the beta-Stacy bootstrap approximates the joint posterior law of functionals of the beta-Stacy process \citep{Walker1997}, a non-parametric prior widely used with censored data (\citealp{walker1998}; \citealp{AlLabadi2013}; \citealp{Arfe2018a}).
+We introduce \emph{beta-Stacy bootstrap}, a new method to perform Bayesian non-parametric inference for functionals $\phi(G)$ of the distribution function $G$ using censored data.
+Specifically, the proposed approach generates approximate samples from the posterior law of $\phi(G)$ obtained by assuming that $G$ is a beta-Stacy process \citep{Walker1997}.
+This process defines a non-parametric prior law for distribution functions widely used with censored data (\citealp{walker1998}; \citealp{AlLabadi2013}; \citealp{Arfe2018a}).
 The beta-Stacy process extends the classical Dirichlet process of \citet{Ferguson1973} and it is conjugate to both complete and right-censored data \citep{Walker1997}.

-Other Bayesian bootstrap methods are widely used in practice to quantify uncertainty on inferences and predictions, i.e. those of \citet{Rubin1981}, \citet{Muliere1996}, and \citet{Lo1993}.
-Although these are based on related prior processes \citep{Muliere1996, Ghosal2017}, they have never been connected in a common framework.
-The beta-Stacy bootstrap provides this missing link.
-We show that these other Bayesian bootstraps are special cases of our procedure.
-In comparison, the beta-Stacy bootstrap can be used with both complete and censored data.
-Since it is based on a proper prior distribution, it can also incorporate prior assumptions on the data-generating process.

-To illustrate our procedure, we analyze survival data from the classical Mayo Clinic randomized trial of D-penicillamine for primary biliary cirrhosis of the liver \citep{Dickson1989}.
-We provide R code \citep{RCT2019} to implement the beta-Stacy bootstrap and reproduce our analyses.
+It is also strictly related to the \emph{beta process} of \citet{Hjort1990}: $G$ is a beta-Stacy process if and only if its cumulative hazard function is a beta process \citep{Walker1997}.